rderveloy/py-homonyms/README.md

 # py-homonyms
-A comprehensive library for checking homonyms, homophones, and homographs in English.
+A comprehensive local library for checking homonyms, homophones, and homographs in English.
+Intentionally designed to not require an internet connection.

 For non-commercial use only CC BY-NC-SA 4.0.